brillout/goldpage/docs/bfa.template.md

 **Conclusion**

-A BFA is about following the non-interactive first approach, that is we prefer to implement features by using non-interactive pages and we avoid interactive views whenever possible.
+A BFA is about following the non-interactive first approach: we prefer to implement features by using non-interactive pages and we avoid interactive views whenever possible.

-The non-interactive first approach and a BFA can achieve:
+A BFA can achieve:
 - High development speed.
 - High performance, especially on mobile.
 - Crawlability for SEO and social sharing.